agr78/RadDBS-QSM/README.md

 ## Summary
-A radiomic model based on presurgical quantitative susceptibility maps (QSM) is used to predict patient outcomes to deep brain stimulation (DBS) surgery for the treatment of Parkinson's diease.
+A radiomic model based on presurgical quantitative susceptibility maps (QSM) is used to predict patient outcomes to deep brain stimulation (DBS) surgery for the treatment of Parkinson's disease.

 <br/>